hownowstephen/adventofcode/2020/README.md

 I needed a way to encapsulate the state, which I used a `BUKKIT` (array) for.
 Or the docs all say array, but it is definitely a struct, exactly what I need for state.
 Initially I had hoped that even without any file IO, I'd be able to hardcode all the commands into the array, but since it's a struct that was a no-go.
 Anyways, then it was matter of defining the logic and doing some fun maths

 Once I had the program working for the sample input (thankfully it was short) I wrote a quick go program that automates the passing of the input to the lolcode program, since there's 790 commands in the input file and I am not typing 2x that by hand.

+The next one we don't actuall care where the ship is pointed, so I just need to maintain two points, the ship and the waypoint.
+Did some math on paper as to how we translate the points when turning (it's just swapping the values and `-1*Y` for left and `-1*X` for right).
+Made a mistake in the first attempt because I was always turning once, needed to turn `BIGNESS/90` times.
+Looping on that and we're all done